 Other times, SpoFs occur for reasons other than a company’s human capital, such as an equipment failure or a natural disaster that completely halts operations.
 Businesses often fail as a result of unforeseen costs or due to security breaches that could have been prevented.

 Whether your business's SPoFs are people or other problems, you can establish processes and procedures – especially when it comes to your company's financial functions – in order to prevent, identify, and eliminate, the single point of failure in your company.

 9 Common Sources of Single Points of Failure in Business

-To ensure your company makes more than it spends, it's important track job costs and profit margins.
+To ensure your company makes more than it spends, it's important to track job costs and profit margins.
 What happens when your costs go up?
 Or you spend more than budgeted?
 When you’re short on cash, you start making hasty decisions.
 Those bad business decisions lead to cash flow issues.
 Cash flow issues are the #1 reason why businesses fail.
 When you don’t have control over or monitor your costs, you put your business in a situation that could quickly lead to failure.

-Once you are in a cash flow crunch, your decision making ability is further impacted by lack of resources and fear, like discounts on pricing.
+Once you are in a cash flow crunch, your decision-making ability is further impacted by a lack of resources and fear, like discounts on pricing.
 If you have a 30% margin, offering just a 10% discount means you need 50% more sales to make the same profit.
 Those pricing discounts lead to cash flow issues.
 Unfortunately, many business owners simply don't spend enough time studying job costing and pricing.
 It’s the most vital component to making money, and ultimately staying in business.